-If a stationary boule is moved by the wind or slope of the ground, for example, it is put back in its place.
-The same applies to any boule accidentally displaced by a player, an Umpire, a spectator, an animal or any moving object.
+If a stationary boule is moved by the wind or slope of the ground, for example, it is put back in its place, provided it has been marked.
+The same applies to any boule accidentally displaced by a player, an umpire, a spectator, an animal or any moving object.

 To avoid any dispute, the players must mark the boules.
-No claim will be admissible for an unmarked boule, and the Umpire will give a decision only in terms of the position the boules hold on the terrain.
+No claim will be admissible for an unmarked boule, and the umpire will give a decision only in terms of the position the boules hold on the terrain.

-However, if a boule is moved by a boule played in this game it is valid.
+However, if a boule is moved by a boule played in the same game, it remains in its new position.